mozilla/addons-blog/README.md

 ### `yarn start:https`

-This is similar to `yarn start` but it configures [browsersync][] to serve the blog using the `example.com` domain and with HTTPS enabled.
+This is similar to `yarn start` but it configures the development server to serve the blog using the `example.com` domain and with HTTPS enabled.
 This is useful when one wants to interact with the `mozAddonManager` locally (note: the `extensions.webapi.testing` pref should be set to `true`).

 **Important:** you need to generate development certificates with [mkcert][]: